Ashish-v5/words/README.md

 # Tokenizer
 Make a class that implements **Tokenizer** interface.
 Tokenizer can load a text as string and separate it into words.

 The interface has following methods:
-- getNewInstance - make and return new instance of your class
+- `getNewInstance` - make and return new instance of your class
-- load - load string object as text containing words separated by special characters
+- `load` - load string object as text containing words separated by special characters
-- getWord - get n-th word from the loaded text, n is 0 for first word
+- `getWord` - get n-th word from the loaded text, n is 0 for first word
-- getWordsCnt - return the number of separated words from the loaded text
+- `getWordsCnt` - return the number of separated words from the loaded text

+Create your implementation and make Tokenizer's static default method `getNewInstance` return new instance of your class.

 Make sure that:
-- getNewIntance method really makes new instance of your class that doesn't have loaded text yet
+- `getNewIntance` really makes new instance of your class that doesn't have loaded text yet
-- getWord and getWordsCnt methods throw IllegalStateException if load method hasn't been called yet
+- `getWord` and `getWordsCnt` throw `IllegalStateException` if `load` hasn't been called yet
-- getWord method throw IllegalArgumentException if n is negative or >= getWordsCnt
+- `getWord` throws `IllegalArgumentException` if `n` is negative or >= `getWordsCnt()`
-- load method throws IllegalArgumentException for null argument and doesn't throw for empty string a sequence of separating characters is treated as single separator (i. e. there are no words between them)
+- `load` throws `IllegalArgumentException` for `null` argument and doesn't throw for empty string (`""`)
+- a sequence of separating characters is treated as single separator (i. e. there are no words between them)
-- empty string is treated as single word
+- empty string is treated as a single word
 - string consisting only of separating characters is treated as containing 0 words
--
 - string containing words and starting with separating characters is treated as having empty word at 0-th position

 Example: